Robert Williams III: Boston Celtics (2018–2023)

 Come the 2018 NBA draft, instead of being a lottery pick, Williams fell to the 27th overall pick where he was selected by the Boston Celtics due to concerns about his work ethic.
 On July 5, 2018, the Boston Celtics signed Williams.
 Williams did not initially make a good impression, being criticized for showing up late and missing team functions.
 His reputation for missing flights and video meetings caused him to earn the moniker "Time Lord" on online Boston Celtics fandoms.

 Williams made his professional debut on October 23, 2018, playing four minutes during the Celtics' loss to Orlando Magic, before being assigned to the Maine Red Claws on November 2.
 Throughout November and December, Williams split his time between the G League and the NBA, before starting to gain more game time with the Celtics following an injury to Al Horford.
 On December 11, 2018, Williams blocked two shots by NBA All Star Anthony Davis during a game against the New Orleans Pelicans.
 During the 2021 NBA playoffs, Williams dealt with a turf toe injury.
-In Game 1 of the first round against the Brooklyn Nets, Williams blocked 9 shots to set a team playoff record for blocks in a game.
+In game 1 of the first-round series against the Brooklyn Nets, Williams blocked 9 shots to set a team playoff record for blocks in a game.
 He also scored 11 points and grabbed 9 rebounds.
 Despite this record, the team lost the game.
-The injury hobbled Williams for the remainder of the series and Williams left Game 3 with a sprained ankle after playing just 6 minutes.
+The injury hobbled Williams for the remainder of the series and Williams left game 3 with a sprained ankle after playing just 6 minutes.
 He missed games 4 and 5, and the team lost the series 4–1.
+Following the season, Williams would sign a four-year, $54 million extension to keep him in Boston through the 2025–26 season.

-On December 31, 2021, Williams recorded his first career triple-double, putting up 10 points, 11 rebounds, and 10 assists, in a 123–108 win over the Phoenix Suns.
+On December 31, 2021, Williams recorded his first career triple-double, putting up 10 points, 11 rebounds and 10 assists, in a 123–108 win over the Phoenix Suns.
 On March 28, 2022, the Celtics announced that Williams had suffered a torn meniscus in his left knee and would be out indefinitely.
 Two days later, he underwent surgery and was ruled out for at least four-to-six weeks.